dannybauman/30-day-map-challenge-2025/README.md

 This is a comparative AI and usability research project within a mapping challenge:

-1. **Benchmark**: How well do 3 AI platforms come up with mapping ideas?
-How do 15+ AI development platforms handle identical geospatial tasks?
+1. **Benchmark**: How well did 3 AI platforms come up with mapping ideas?
+How did 15+ AI development platforms handle identical geospatial tasks?
-2. **Document**: What patterns emerge in success/failure across tools?
+2. **Document**: What patterns emerged in success/failure across tools?
-3. **Share**: Create open-source examples others can learn from
+3. **Share**: Created open-source examples others can learn from
-4. **Learn**: Build intuition for which AI tools excel where
+4. **Learn**: Built intuition for which AI tools excel where
-5. **Contribute**: 100+ map examples to the mapping community
+5. **Contribute**: Multiple map examples to the mapping community

-**The key insight**: Basically, it works!
-You can quickly ideate and prototype at a fairly high quality level with the help of AI.
+**The key insight**: Basically, it worked!
+I could quickly ideate and prototype at a fairly high quality level with the help of AI.
 Each platform has strengths, weaknesses, and quirks, but most of these tools quickly helped me build something cool or interesting or a starting point for something useful.

 ---